 How To Achieve A Caloric Deficit?

-After finding your ideal calorie intake, say 1800 calories a day, you deduct 500 calories to achieve the deficit.
+After finding your maintenance calorie intake, say 2000 calories a day, you deduct 500 calories to achieve the deficit.
 Five hundred calories less would be a good start as studies show that it can help you lose at least a pound a week.

 A 500-calorie breakfast may seem a lot, but it can entail all the essential and healthy foods we need to stay nourished.
 A healthy 500-calorie breakfast should contain carbohydrates, proteins, fruits and vegetables, fats, and low-fat dairy.

-Be sure to stay away from processed meats and carbohydrates high in fats, refined wheat, and sugars.
+Be sure to stay away from processed meats and carbohydrates high in fats, refined starch, and added sugars.
 Plus, if you’re looking to lose weight while on such a diet, consider a caloric deficit diet.

 Diets are great, but your body will thank you if you supplement your healthy nutrition plan with a good workout.
 Take up this 20 Min Full Body Workout at Home.